Mino260806/miwtool/README.md

 ```commandline
 python main.py --encode_wfeditor /path/to/input --output /path/to/output
 ```
-Or use the script example: "scripts for wf encoding-decoding\encode_wfeditor.bat" (you must create the output directory and edit script parameter and drag and drop the source file/folder to the bat file of the script)
+Or use the script example: "scripts for wf encoding-decoding\encode_wfeditor.bat" (you must create the output directory and edit script parameter(-ce little parameter only needed for Redmi Watch 2 China and POCO Watch) and drag and drop the source file/folder to the bat file of the script)

 ### Compiling to unpacked file
 ```commandline